Attorney Sean Logue Named National Trial Lawyers Top 40 Under 40

 “It is an honor for me to be included,” Logue said.

-Logue earned his law degree from the West Virginia University College of Law.
+Logue received his undergraduate degree from Washington and Jefferson College with honors in Political Science.
+He earned his law degree from the West Virginia University College of Law.
 During law school, he clerked in the litigation departments of two large law firms in Pittsburgh.

 After graduation, he accepted a position in the Pennsylvania Office of Attorney General’s Criminal Prosecutions Unit, where he helped prepare child predator and organized crime cases for trial.

-Those who are selected for the distinction through a multi-phase process that includes peer nominations and third-party research.
+Those who are selected for the distinction go through a process that involves multiple phases and includes peer nominations and third-party research.